Is Rabat Safe for Tourists?

 Make sure to save these numbers on your phone and keep a written copy with you during your stay in Rabat.

-Why You Should Include Rabat in Your Morocco Tours
+Why You Should Include Rabat in Your Trip

 If you are planning a trip to Morocco, don’t miss the opportunity to visit the city of Rabat.
 Its mix of historical landmarks, ocean views, and cultural charm offers a refreshing contrast to the chaos of bigger cities.